 Experienced staff are available to provide training and workshops on various topics regarding diversity and multiculturalism.
 Introductory and advanced sessions can be designed specifically for both small and large groups depending on the group's size, time constraints, and the prior experience that participants have had in discussing issues of diversity and multiculturalism.
 For more information call (508) 767-7100.

-We invite you to learn more about the special contribution you can make to our community, and the commitment that we have made to students who may be the first members of their family to attend college.
-We want you to find your home here on campus, and we look forward to sharing the Assumption College experience with you.
+We invite you to learn more about the special contribution you can make to our community, and the commitment that we have made to students who may be the first members of their family to attend university.
+We want you to find your home here on campus, and we look forward to sharing the Assumption University experience with you.